jrpotter/notebook/notes/calculus/integrals.md

 %%ANKI
 Basic
-The additvity theorem w.r.t. intervals of integration corresponds to what property of area?
+The additivity theorem w.r.t. intervals of integration corresponds to what property of area?
 Back: The additive property of area.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1735613867224-->